tibdex/github-cherry-pick/README.md

   head: "awesome-feature",
   // An already authenticated instance of https://www.npmjs.com/package/@octokit/rest. octokit,
-  // The login of the repository owner. owner,
+  // The username of the repository owner. owner,
   // The name of the repository. repo,